ibm-cloud-docs/activity-tracker/at_events.md

 ## Viewing events
 {: #at_events_ui}

-Events that are generated by an instance of the {{site.data.keyword.la_full_notm}} service are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.
+Events that are generated by an instance of the {{site.data.keyword.at_full_notm}} service are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.
 For more information, see [Cloud services locations](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-cloud_services_locations).

 {{site.data.keyword.at_full_notm}} can have only one instance per location.
 To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
 For more information, see [Launching the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch).

 ## Analyzing events
 {: #at_events_analyze}

+Activity Tracker events only report success outcomes.

+Activity Tracker events that report update actions do not include information about the delta of the change.